kristopherbullinger/FrameDB/readme.md

 setTimeout(initializeDb, 5000);

+and run npm start.

 This ensures that the database has time to start up, after which it will read each file in './character-data' and generate a document for the character within the "characters" collection of the "T7Movelists" database.

-4. Now that the database is populated, remove the setTimeout line and run npm start.
+4. Now that the database is populated, remove the setTimeout line before starting the program again.

 --Use--